Nduma (Taro, Dasheen) Nutrition Facts per 100g and Health Benefits

 The next time you see "arrowroot benefits" online, remember: what Kenyans call Nduma is taro (dasheen), not the arrowroot.
 This distinction can help you track your calories and micronutrients better.

-Join the conversation!
 Share your thoughts on "Nduma (Taro, Dasheen) Nutrition Facts per 100g and Health Benefits" below.